Chesowanja

-Chesowanja is a Kenian archaeological site located in the north of the Kenya Rift Valley, east of Lake Baringo.
+Chesowanja is a Kenyan archaeological site located in the north of the Kenya Rift Valley, east of Lake Baringo.
 The Chesowanja sites consist of quaternary sediments.
 The sites are home to various discoveries like fossils, evidence of human activity over a period of 2 million years and the remains of Australopithecus.
 Also, artefacts belonging to Oldowan technology, Acheulean tradition and later stone industries have been found.

 History

 Chesowanja was investigated first by the geologist John Carney.
 This investigation was part of a programme of regional mapping executed by the East African Geological Research Unit.
 Carney recovered fossil vertebrates from the Chemoigut Formation.
 A following faunal survey conducted by Andrew Hill unveiled a partial cranium of Australopithecus.
 In 1973, William Bishop, Andrew Hill, and Martin Pickford analysed the geological situation of Chesowanja.
 Extensive sequences of artifact horizons, and more hominid material was discovered.

 Geology and succession

 Miocene rocks

 Miocene rocks are the oldest surface rocks, consisting of basalts and phonolites.
 They are found in the east and west areas of Chesowanja.
 Besides diatoms and silicified wood, the phonolites consist of little fossils.
 The phonolites are believed to date between 10.7 mya and 13.5 mya.
 Phonolite cobbles found in the area were favoured as raw material for artifact production.